-A detailed breakdown of proposed fee increases is provided overleaf.
-It is important to note that if fees and charges are not increased for these activities, then the unfunded "private benefit" portion of the cost will have to be collected in rates.
+It is important to note that if fees and charges were not increased for these activities, then the unfunded "private benefit" portion of the cost will have to be collected in rates.
 It is Council's preference to review and adjust fees and charges periodically in order maintain the existing policy settings and to minimise rates increases.
-We understand that the users of the services in question will consequently have to pay more, but we consider this a more equitable and balanced approach.
+Council understands that the users of the services in question would consequently have to pay more, but it is considered that this a more equitable and balanced approach.

-RESOURCE AND BUILDING CONSENT FEES Proposed user fee increases between 5%-10%
+RESOURCE AND BUILDING CONSENT FEES

+User fee increases between 5%-10%